ikoshak/dind-jenkins/README.md

 This is Dockerfile for run Docker in Docker Jenkins.

-1. First step you should create docker image based oj thie docker file
+1. First step you should create docker image based on this docker file

 2. For start to work you should run this docker with next parameters: